 Mike Perrin, University of Texas Men’s Athletics Director

 “What a wonderful opportunity this is, and I'm thrilled we're teaming up with our longtime rival in this very unique event.
+I encourage all Longhorn fans in the Houston area to proudly fill Tudor Fieldhouse on Wednesday night and join us in support of this statewide cause.
 As a lifelong Houston resident, I understand the impact that Hurricane Harvey had on so many lives and the need for continued aid and donations to help rebuild.
 This is a time for all Texans to come together in support of the Houston community.”

 Joe Karlgaard, Rice University Director of Athletics